lightningRalf/mindpilot-mcp/README.md

 ### Installation

+TO DO

+### Development Installation

+For active development with hot module replacement:

 ```bash
 npm install
 ```

-### Development Mode

-For active development with hot module replacement:

 ```bash
 npm run dev